nicolevivaldo/IED-2016-17-3rd-class/lessons/04/README.md

 ## Next assignment

 - Implement the attached mockup using what you've learnt with HTML and CSS
-- Delivery the working prototypeon Drive the day before the next lesson.
+- Delivery the working prototype on Drive the day before the next lesson.
+- Start to implements some CSS/Layout also to your personal portfolio

 ![](hero_mockup.jpg)